Creating a new distribution¶

 Generate this file by exporting your whole installation

-from the tree root with the import/export module.
+from the root of the page tree with the export module.

 The file has to be named